PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_poisson_q4.md

 ```

 Assemble the conductivity matrix and the vector of the heat loads.
 Refer
-to the definitional this function below.
+to the definition of this function below.

 ```julia
     K, F = assembleKF(Uh, kappa, Q)